fkie-cad/talk/README.md

 **Options**
 - /n DeviceName to call.
 I.e. "\Device\Beep"
-- /c The desired IOCTL in hex.
+- /c The desired IOCTL interpreted as a hex number.
 - /os Size of OutputBuffer.

 **Input Data**